simonmahler/SiaNSon-website/README.md

 SiaNSon-website
 ===============

-web presentation for a small microfinance bank in Benin (created in Parakou in 2008)
+This is a simple and crude web presentation created with Duncan Gilchrist for a small microfinance bank in Benin in the summer of 2008 in Benin.